Accelerated Dietitian Nutritionist Handbook

 Attendance Policy

-Absences will not be permitted.
-Absences may be made for illness or emergencies only.
-All missed supervised practice time must be made up, unless the facility is unable or unwilling to schedule for this.
+Unexcused absences will not be permitted.
+Absences may be made for illness or emergencies only and documentation may be required.
+Make up for any missed supervised practice time will be at the discretion of the preceptor and/or the Director of Clinical Education.
 Punctuality is required without exception.
 The student is to be at the facility at least ten minutes before they are expected and is not to leave until excused by their clinical supervisor.
+There is no time off for spring break during rotations.
 Students will adhere to their rotation schedules, not the University schedule.
-Should the intern become ill and need to miss a scheduled rotation, the intern will:

 • As soon as possible using official UC email notify the preceptor and copying the DCE that the student will not be at their scheduled rotation that day.